theprogrammerknownasat/SQL_Browser/README.md

 1. Run with python.
 To do this run `pip install pymysql PyQt5` and then `python main.py`

-2. Download prebuilt relese (windows only).
-To do this go to releses and download the zip file with your os name.
+2. Download prebuilt release (windows only).
+To do this go to releases and download the zip file with your os name.
 Unzip the file and run the main executable.

 3. Build the executable yourself.
 To do this run `pip install pymysql PyQt5 cx_Freeze` and then `python main.py build`.
 After you do that, go the the build folder and run the executable.